jkunimune/nibasa/faq.md

 ### Why are antonyms separate roots instead of using a prefixing system?

-For those who aren't aware, Esperanto has this antonym derivation system
+For those who aren't aware, Esperanto has a system for deriving antonyms using the prefix "mal-".

-it improves root recognition and prevents
+So rather than having, for example, two different roots for "hot" and "cold", Esperanto has one root -- "varm-" for "hot", and uses the compound stem "malvarm-" for "cold".

+this system makes sense for a lot of reasons. it reduces the number of roots in the language substantially, which reduces the time required to learn it, and it allows the derivation of words that don't have common roots in natural languages, like ??? for "unwell". it improves root recognition and prevents

 It's not quite accurate to say that Nibasa has twice as many adjective roots as Esperanto.